ocbyram/DS4002-Project3/README.md

 Before starting ensure that you have all the required software installed as outlined in Section 1.
 We also encourage use of either Mac, Windows or Ubuntu, as that is what the analysis was tested on, although other operating systems may work.

-### R scripts

-***To reproduce the analysis performed in R, one must first used the read.csv() function to import the weather csv data.
-Subset the columns that are mentioned in the data appendix, then create a new column labeled "year" with the year of the date subset into it.
-After this use the ANOVA function to perform a simple ANOVA test on the max temp, min temp, precipitation, and snow.
-Following this, create boxplots on the two that have significant p-values (precipitation and max temp).
-Finally, create a linear regression model using the lm function in R. This should regress max temp on date, which allows you to predict the max temperature of future dates based on past ones.***

 ### Python scripts
 To reproduce results in python: